A/UX 3.0 installation

 MacOS.
 This is very fast, typically.

-Step 3 of the Custom Install builds the UFS/SVFS filesystem and installs
+Step 3 of the Custom Install installs

 the actual guts of A/UX.
 It should find your "root & usr" filesystem